standardhealth/fsh-mcode/README.md

 # Further Customization of the IG

-Introduce any desired customizations into the following files:
+Introduce customizations of the IG into the following files:

 * **Menus:** Edit the _/build/input/include/menu.xml_ file
 * **List of pages and artifacts to be included in the IG:** Edit _/build/input/ImplementationGuide-fhir.us.mcode.json_ file.
 See [ImplementationGuide resource](https://www.hl7.org/fhir/implementationguide.html) for details.
+Note that profiles, value sets and examples are NOT automatically included in the IG; they must be listed in this file.
+Also note that the IG Publisher will produce an error and halt if an artifact listed in the IG json file is not found in the _/build/input/resources_ directory.
 * **Additional pages, images, other content:** Add frontmatter files to _/build/input/pagecontent_ directory, and link them to menus or other pages.
 * **Version history:** Edit _/build/package-list.json_.